valueflows/valueflows/mkdocs/docs/algorithms/track.md

 ### Track and trace Logic

 To gather a whole track or trace, the previous and next methods should be used in recursive logic, traveling down the flow and each branch of the flow, when there are many inputs or many outputs.
-For most production flows, this will be relatively straight-forward.

 Further detail will be provided soon.